ludihan/jflex-cup-compiler-frontend/README.md

-# How to Execute the Build Script "script.sh"
+# How to execute the build script:

 ## Linux / BSD / macOS / Unix:
 Use any shell.

 ## Windows:
-Use Bash (included with Git for Windows).
+Use bash (included with git for windows).

-# How to Use It:
+# How to use it:
 Execute the script by providing an argument:

 ```sh